🤧 Skin & Coat

 Ears

-Recurring ear infections (yeast or bacterial), dark discharge, odor
+Recurring ear infections (yeast or bacterial), dark discharge, odor — one of the most common sole signs of food allergy

 Eyes

-Watery eyes, redness, swelling around the eye area
+Excessive tearing, redness, swelling around the eye area

 Paws